Border Bases for Polynomial Rings over Noetherian Rings: Abstract

 \section{Abstract}

-In this paper, we generalize the Macaulay-Buchberger basis theorem to the case where the residue class polynomial ring over a Noetherian, commutative ring is not necessarily a free module.
-Recently, this theorem has been extended to polynomial rings over rings, when residue class polynomial ring is a free module (Francis \& Dukkipati, 2014).
-As an application of this generalization we develop a theory of border bases for ideals where the corresponding residue class rings are finitely generated and have torsion.
+The theory of border bases for zero-dimensional ideals has attracted several researchers in symbolic computation due to their numerical stability and mathematical elegance.
+As shown in (Francis \& Dukkipati, \textit{J. Symb.
+Comp.}, 2014), one can extend the concept of border bases over Noetherian rings whenever the corresponding residue class ring is finitely generated and free.
+In this paper we address the following problem: Can the concept of border basis over Noetherian rings exists for ideals when the corresponding residue class rings are finitely generated but need not necessarily be free modules?
 We present a border division algorithm and prove the termination of the algorithm for a special class of border bases.
-We show the existence of such border bases and present some characterizations in this regard.
-We also show that the reduced Gr\"{o}bner bases given by (Pauer, 2007) is contained in this class of border bases.
+We show the existence of such border bases over Noetherian rings and present some characterizations in this regard.
+We also show that certain reduced Gr\"{o}bner bases over Noetherian rings are contained in this class of border bases.